yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 XpTtgbcURSBfcuo8FZsNFeGrsCSi3jarAi
 ```

-**2) BIP 39 Example:** *Create a master seed in Spanish from a weak English brainwallet seed requiring the memorization of 15, 24 or 48 words.
-(Is altcoin insensitive.)*
+**2) BIP 39 Example:** *Create master seeds in Spanish from a common weak English brainwallet seed requiring the memorization of 15, 24 or 48 words.* Functionality demonstrated here is altcoin insensitive.

 **A.**  Create seed for a 15 word representation for a BIP 39 encoded master seed.
 ```